 To open: First, open the front door widely.
-Then pull the outside handle or inside lever of the access door.
+Then pull (from the outside) or push (from the inside) the inside handle of the access door.

 If you try to open the front and rear doors simultaneously, they will not open.